Cyberpunk: Anime and manga

 The Japanese cyberpunk subgenre began in 1982 with the debut of Katsuhiro Otomo's manga series Akira, with its 1988 anime film adaptation, which Otomo directed, later popularizing the subgenre.
 Akira inspired a wave of Japanese cyberpunk works, including manga and anime series such as Ghost in the Shell, Battle Angel Alita, and Cowboy Bebop.
 Other early Japanese cyberpunk works include the 1982 film Burst City, and the 1989 film Tetsuo: The Iron Man.

-According to Paul Gravett, when Akira began to be published, cyberpunk literature had not yet been translated into Japanese, Otomo has distinct inspirations such as Mitsuteru Yokoyama's manga series Tetsujin 28-go (1956–1966) and Moebius.
+According to Paul Gravett, when Akira began to be published, cyberpunk literature had not yet been translated into Japanese.
+Otomo has distinct inspirations, such as Mitsuteru Yokoyama's manga series Tetsujin 28-go (1956–1966) and Mœbius.

 In contrast to Western cyberpunk which has roots in New Wave science fiction literature, Japanese cyberpunk has roots in underground music culture, specifically the Japanese punk subculture that arose from the Japanese punk music scene in the 1970s.
 The filmmaker Sogo Ishii introduced this subculture to Japanese cinema with the punk film Panic High School (1978) and the punk biker film Crazy Thunder Road (1980), both portraying the rebellion and anarchy associated with punk, and the latter featuring a punk biker gang aesthetic.
 Ishii's punk films paved the way for Otomo's seminal cyberpunk work Akira.

 Cyberpunk themes are widely visible in anime and manga.
 In Japan, where cosplay is popular and not only teenagers display such fashion styles, cyberpunk has been accepted and its influence is widespread.
 William Gibson's Neuromancer, whose influence dominated the early cyberpunk movement, was also set in Chiba, one of Japan's largest industrial areas, although at the time of writing the novel Gibson did not know the location of Chiba and had no idea how perfectly it fit his vision in some ways.
 The exposure to cyberpunk ideas and fiction in the 1980s has allowed it to seep into the Japanese culture.

 Cyberpunk anime and manga draw upon a futuristic vision which has elements in common with Western science fiction and therefore have received wide international acceptance outside Japan.
 "The conceptualization involved in cyberpunk is more of forging ahead, looking at the new global culture.
 It is a culture that does not exist right now, so the Japanese concept of a cyberpunk future, seems just as valid as a Western one, especially as Western cyberpunk often incorporates many Japanese elements."
 William Gibson is now a frequent visitor to Japan, and he came to see that many of his visions of Japan have become a reality:

 Modern Japan simply was cyberpunk.
 The Japanese themselves knew it and delighted in it.
 I remember my first glimpse of Shibuya, when one of the young Tokyo journalists who had taken me there, his face drenched with the light of a thousand media-suns—all that towering, animated crawl of commercial information—said, "You see?
 You see?
 It is Blade Runner town."
 And it was.
 It so evidently was.